 Disposal Options for Prescription and Over-the-Counter Drugs

-With substance use disorder becoming increasingly common across the United States and the staggering statistics of prescription pain pill misuse, the U.S. Drug Enforcement Administration sponsors a National Prescription Drug Take-Back Day.
+With substance use disorder becoming increasingly common across the United States, along with the staggering statistics of prescription pain pill misuse, the U.S. Drug Enforcement Administration sponsors a National Prescription Drug Take-Back Day.
 These events allow people to turn in their unused or expired medicines to law enforcement agencies, pharmacies or other collection sites.
 Not only do these programs make it convenient for the average person to ensure that they are disposing of potentially harmful medications correctly, but it reduces the potential for these drugs to end up in the wrong hands.

-When a person is in recovery for addiction, having easily accessible prescriptions could significantly increase the chances of relapse, making it crucial that all unused medications be disposed of promptly.
+When a person is in recovery for addiction, having easily accessible prescriptions could significantly increase their chances of relapse, making it crucial that all unused medications be disposed of promptly.
 If you or someone you know is going through recovery, having prescription drugs that you don’t need anymore just sitting around is not a good idea.
-Dropping these medications off at a sponsored event not only could help someone in need, but it could help someone you love to stay clean.
+Dropping these medications off at a sponsored event could not only help someone in need, but it could help someone you love to stay clean.

 Frequently, these medicines are tough to afford and even harder for insurance to cover in full.
-Donation fills those gaps in the communities where these programs have been established.
-Most programs follow similar guidelines regarding what drugs they will accept, what packaging the drugs must be in and what drugs can’t be accepted because they are too old or expired.
+Donation fills those gaps in communities where these programs have been established.
+Most programs follow similar guidelines regarding what drugs they will accept, what packaging the drugs must be in and what drugs can’t be accepted because they are expired.
 These standards ensure safety for the possible patients who will receive them and those in charge of handling them.

 In some states, these programs can accept all sorts of drugs in a sealed package, and others even accept the donation of medical devices.
 Programs and charities that distribute these much-needed medicines make an expansive impact on the patients who receive them.